madetech/learn/guides/08-Continuous-Integration/README.md

 * Follow [the instructions over at Travis CI's website](https://docs.travis-ci.com/user/getting-started/#to-get-started-with-travis-ci).

-If you are using RSpec your `.travis.yml` file can be as simple as:
+If you are using RSpec, all you need to know is your Ruby version for the `rvm` section (use `ruby -v` on the command line), and then your `.travis.yml` file can be as simple as:

 ```ruby
 language: ruby